 In the last several years, Amazon has become a giant problem for its suppliers because of accounts receivable deduction chargebacks.
 If you are an Amazon supplier, chances are you are leaking more and more profits from increasing charges from Amazon…charges for non-compliance with their rules for order, shipping, delivery, and fulfillment.

 Amazon has over 110 “Fulfillment Centers” with hundreds of millions of square feet of warehousing.
-With that kind of supply chain, it’s easy to comprehend why they need to insist on consist supplier processes, products, inventory and logistics.
+With that kind of supply chain, it’s easy to comprehend why they must insist on consistent supplier processes, products, inventory, and logistics.

-If you hope to be successful with your Amazon business, you need to understand why and how these deductions and chargebacks occur.
+If you hope to succeed with your Amazon business, you must understand why and how these deductions and chargebacks occur.
 Then you can make sure you have the staff, systems, and optimal process in place to:

 2. Quickly react to and correct your errors so they do not become systemic.